 With molecular-scale materials and fabrication techniques recently developed, high-density computing systems in nanometer domain emerge.
 An array-based nanoarchitecture has been recently proposed based on nanowires such as carbon nanotubes (CNTs), silicon nanowires (SiNWs).
 High-density nanoarray-based systems consisting of nanometer-scale elements are likely to have many imperfections; thus, defect-tolerance is considered as one of the most significant challenges.
 In this paper, we propose a probabilistic yield model for the array-based nanoarchitecture.
 The proposed yield model can be used 1) to accurately estimate the raw and net array densities, and 2) to design and optimize more defect and fault-tolerant systems based on the array-based nanoarchitecture.

-S. Zhang et al., "Defect Characterization and Yield Analysis of Array-Based Nanoarchitecture," Proceedings of the 4th IEEE Conference on Nanotechnology, 2004, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+S. Zhang et al., "Defect Characterization and Yield Analysis of Array-Based Nanoarchitecture," Proceedings of the 4th IEEE Conference on Nanotechnology (2004, Munich, Germany), pp. 50 - 52, Institute of Electrical and Electronics Engineers (IEEE), Aug 2004.

 Electrical and Computer Engineering